Study Abroad for Majors and Minors

 With good advance planning, you can take courses that satisfy requirements in your writing major or minor or the general education program.
-Study abroad doesn’t have to delay completing your degree, but it will enrich your experience.
+Study abroad does not have to delay completing your degree, and it will enrich your experience.

 What are my next steps?